ropensci-review-tools/pkgstats/cran-comments.md

-# CRAN notes for pkgstats_0.2.3 submission
+# CRAN notes for pkgstats_0.2.4 submission

-This submission is in response to an email regarding hard dependency on 'ami' package.
-That has now been moved to a soft dependency by putting 'ami' in 'Suggests' only, and skipping gracefully if `requireNamespace('ami')` fails.

 Current submission generates no notes, warnings, or errors on any CRAN machines.